AZ COMMITTEE ACTION ALERT

 1) Register in support of the bill.
 If you do not already have an account with the ALIS system, you will need to come down to the Capitol to set up an account at one of the several kiosks (after you sign up, you will be able to voice your opinion on bills from the comfort of your home).
 For help getting set up with an ALIS account, contact Bill Fathauer at firstname.lastname@example.org.
 A member of our legislative team will also be there in advance of the hearing to help anyone who needs to sign in.

 3) Spread the word!
-After you’re done lobbying your legislators yourselves, please forward the link to this info to your friends and family — or anyone else you know — and show them how they can be a part of the process.
+After you’re done lobbying your legislators yourselves, please forward this link to your friends and family — or anyone else you know — and show them how they can be a part of the process.
 Every new voice helps!

 Thank you for all you do to help win free-market victories for the people of Arizona.
-I hope you’ll continue to stand with us going forward!
-To take action on other important bills, go to our TAKE ACTION webpage:
+We hope you’ll continue to stand with us going forward!
+To take action on other bills, go to our main TAKE ACTION page at this link: